pinkfrangipani/SWEN303/pt1-report.md

 - some elements aren't consistently aligned from page to page, leading them to jump around when the user navigates through the prototype
 - we didn't update the URLs in the browser to reflect the pages we created or the navigational hierarchy of the website
 - the PeerRevise logo acts as a button that takes the user to their dashboard, but this is not indicated to the user, making it so they would have to guess that the logo is a button and where it links to

+One of the best parts of our prototype is that we have four interactable sequences for user testing in the next part.
+We have three for the student archetype with question answering, question creation, and quiz answering.
+We have one for our lecturer archetype which is question moderation.
+With these four interactive sequences, we believe that we have enough use cases across two archetypes that generally covers the main aspects of our system.
+This means that we should have plenty of data to collect to give us a comprehensive review of how good our designs and prototype are.